oddy-boop/Edusync-git/src/supabase/policies.md

   USING (
     bucket_id = 'assignment-files' AND
     get_my_role() = 'teacher' AND
-    -- The folder name is the teacher's profile ID (from the teachers table) (storage.foldername(name))[1] = (SELECT t.id::text FROM public.teachers t WHERE t.auth_user_id = (SELECT auth.uid()))
+    (storage.foldername(name))[1] = (SELECT t.id::text FROM public.teachers t WHERE t.auth_user_id = (SELECT auth.uid()))
   )
   WITH CHECK (